luyadev/luya/docs/guide/app-speed.md

 ]
 ```

 > When using LUYA deployer, the runtime folder will be recreated for each deployment.
-You can also force recaching by click the reload button in the Admin UI.
+You can also force recaching by click the reload button in the admin UI.

 There are also a few other caching mechanism available and built in into Yii.
 See the [supported cache storage](http://www.yiiframework.com/doc-2.0/guide-caching-data.html#supported-cache-storage)